LambdaSharp/LambdaSharpTool/src/DocFx/syntax/Module-Parameter.md

 <i>Type</i>: String

 The following parameter types are supported by CloudFormation.
-When using other AWS resource types, λ# automatically declares them as <code>String</code> type.
+When using other AWS resource types, LambdaSharp automatically declares them as <code>String</code> type.

 <dl>